 If dehydration does occur, or if the person is not able to keep any fluids down, he/she will have to be hospitalised and treated with intravenous water, electrolytes and glucose.

 If an unconscious person vomits, he or she can inhale the vomit, which can lead to aspiration pneumonitis, or even worse choke to death on that vomit.
-For that reason you should always turn an unconscious on his or her side and make sure that the airway remains open.
+For that reason you should always turn an unconscious on their side and make sure that the airway remains open.

 The next stage is to try and treat or eliminate the cause of the vomiting.
 It will be necessary to consult a health professional.
 For example, if it is caused by non-cytotoxic drugs, the health professional may reduce the dose, change the route via which the drug is taken, or change the kind of medication.